Movement & Sensory Breaks

 So what are movement & sensory breaks?

-This break might include proprioceptive or ‘heavy work’ exercises for some kids who need deep pressure in order to feel calm & focused.
-For another child who has auditory sensitivities and high anxiety- it might include time spent with ear defenders doing a repetitive puzzle or chilling on a beanbag while looking at a lava lamp.
-Every child’s sensory system is complex and their program must reflect the needs of their age, the environment and their state of arousal.
+However, the environment and activities recommended are dependent on a child.
+Let's think about a child who has a low threshold for auditory input, their sensory break might include time spent in a quiet environment doing a puzzle or chilling on a beanbag while looking at a lava lamp.
+Every child’s sensory system is different and their programme should reflect the needs of their age, the environment and their state of arousal.